 The national nonprofit Propane Education & Research Council is reminding parents to talk to their children about the importance of school bus safety.
 Are your school districts doing all they can to keep students safe while transporting them to and from school each day?
 Did you know that unlike older diesel buses, propane school buses are quiet and clean, which makes the ride to school safe.

 Propane autogas engines are 50 percent quieter than diesel engines.
 This not only makes for a better ride, but a safer one as well.
 Drivers can stay focused on safely getting kids to where they need to go.
+Never the less an accident can occur when we least expect it, and if you find yourself in such a situation, you might want to seek advice from someone like this GJEL.com law firm or one more local to you for more information.

 Propane autogas vehicle systems are also designed with standard safety features like an automatic shut-off valve which prevents the flow of fuel to the engine when it's not running, even if the ignition switch is in the “on” position.
 Buses fueled with propane autogas are also crash tested for impact in the side and rear areas.
 They meet rigorous U.S. FMVSS and motor vehicle safety standards.